flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 ---
 title: Best practices for app design
 description: >
-  Learn the best practices for creating > a responsive and an adaptive app.
+  Learn the best practices for creating a responsive and an adaptive app.
 short-title: Best practices
 ---

-The best practices on this page cover, in particular, large screen devices, but can equally apply to any Flutter app.
+The best practices on this page cover considerations for making your app work on a variety of screen sizes, including large screens.
 Flutter defines [large screens][] as tablets, foldables, and ChromeOS devices running Android.